CSA-OCP-GER/azure-machine-learning-bootcamp/hints/challenge_01.md

 run.complete()
 ```

-On a `Ds3 v2 (4 vcpus, 14 GB memory)` instance, the code should take around 1-2 minutes to run.
+On our `STANARD_D3_V2` instance, the code should take around 2-3 minutes to run.
+Any warnings you get can be ignored.

 In summary, the code does the following things: